How to Make a Duct Tape Rose Bridal Bouquet

-Cut a 2 inch strip of green duct tape and fold the end to a point to make a leaf.
-Wrap 2 to 3 green leaf pieces around the rose to finish the head of the flower.
+Cut a two-inch strip of green duct tape and fold the end to a point to make a leaf.
+Wrap two to three green leaf pieces around the rose to finish the head of the flower.

 Repeat the steps above until you have enough duct tape flowers to make a complete bouquet.
 To make a small bouquet, use a dozen roses; add more if you wish to make a fuller bouquet.

 Pick three flowers to go in the center of the bouquet.
 Line them up and use a short strip of green duct tape around the stems to hold them together.
 Tape as close to the base of the flower head as possible.

 One by one, align additional flowers around the center flowers and secure with duct tape.
 Once all flowers have been added, cut the bottoms of the stems so that they are all the same length.

 Wrap all of the stems together with duct tape.
 I used black, but you could also use green or any other color.
 Wrap from just under the heads of the flowers to the bottom of the stems.
 To cover the bottoms, make an "X" using two strips of duct tape covering the bottom from two different directions.
 Wrap more tape around these strips to cover them and give the bouquet a finished look.
 Tie a bow of wide ribbon around the bouquet at top of the stems, and you are done!

 If you want some variety in your bouquets or roses just aren't your thing, try making other types of flowers.
 For instance, Cindy from Skip to my Lou has a nice tutorial for making flowers that look more like azaleas!
 Don't be afraid to experiment as well to come up with your own flower designs!